IHDE-Alliance/ISTP_metadata/v1.0.0/docs/05_metadata-variable-attributes.md

 ## Variable Attributes for Time Documentation

-These attributes can be used for precise definition of a time variable, e.g., for time variables in netCDF with no dedicated time data type. **Not needed for pre-defined CDF_TIME_TT2000 time data type**, defined as:
+These attributes should be used for precise definition of a time variable, and especially for time variables in netCDF with no dedicated time data type. **Not needed for CDF_TIME_TT2000 time data type**, internally precisely defined as:
 ```
 TIME_BASE = "J2000"
 TIME_SCALE = "Terrestrial Time"